 The band released the album Homegrown in 1990, recorded with former Eagles member Joe Walsh, but the resulting album failed to fire, hardly surprising, given Walsh’s rock pedigree.

 A Best Of compilation came out in 1993 – there have been other similar compilations of the band’s material since then, in 2002, and again in 2008.

 In 1995 the band were struck by tragedy, with bass player Charlie Tumahai dying of a heart attack, at age 46.
 The band soldiered on but Dilworth decided that they needed to take a break: "I told the guys we're taking a sabbatical.
 I need to walk with him for a while, do my grieving, and then send him on his way."

-The band returned to live work performing occasionally as Herbs, and Herbs Unplugged, with Dilworth and Tama Lundon performing stripped down versions of Herbs classics.
+The band returned to live work performing occasionally as Herbs, and Herbs Unplugged, with Karaka and Tama Lundon performing stripped down versions of Herbs classics.

 The band were rocked again, when former member Fred Faleauto passed away in 2001.

 Herbs took legal action against several former members in 2010 over plans to perform Herbs songs under the name Pacific Herbs at Raggamuffin Festival, the same weekend Herbs were due to play at the Parihaka Festival in Taranaki.

 The NZ Herald reported that the case cost Herbs $30,000, money they had planned to use to record a new album.
 The line-up that was due to appear at Raggamuffin in 2010 featured former Herbs members Toni Fonoti, Spencer Fusimalohi and Carl Perkins.

 Herbs were inducted into the NZ Music Hall of Fame at the 2012 APRA Silver Scroll Awards.